 8 Important Field Service Trends for Proactive Companies

 Technology was already changing the game in the field service industry before the pandemic forced manufacturers, suppliers and service providers to get creative in meeting customer commitments and expectations.
-So, not surprisingly, the use of technology tools and strategies figures prominently in the list of top field service trends for 2023.
+Since then, we’ve seen a greater push toward automated work orders, AI-driven analytics for more personalized customer service and an increasing use of mobile and customer self-service technologies.
+So, not surprisingly, the use of technology tools and strategies once again figures prominently in the list of top field service trends for 2023.

 Top Field Service Trends for 2023